 Even the movie’s own publicity material trades on this ‘more of the same’ angle.
 Describing the cast and story using archetypes: “An Eccentric Villain”, “A Far-fetched Plot”, “A Token American”, “A Gentleman Spy”.

-The downside is that if you’ve watched the trailer then you already know what happens in this movie.
+The downside is, if you’ve watched the trailer then you already know what happens in this movie.

 A Kingsman Franchise?